learn-js/learnjs/readme.md

 ### Adding text and images to our microsite.

 ### Creating a pizza with code.
-We're going to use a javascript library called raphael.js

 ### Adding menu data using json.